facebookresearch/habitat-lab/examples/hitl/pick_throw_vr/README.md

 The standard keyboard-mouse launch command-line arguments can be used with those differences:

-* The `--remote-gui-mode` argument launches the HITL tool as a server, allowing a remote client (e.g. VR headset) to connect and control the human avatar.
+* The `--remote-gui-mode` argument launches the Pick_throw_vr app as a server, allowing a remote client (e.g. VR headset) to connect and control the human avatar.

 ```bash
 HABITAT_SIM_LOG=warning MAGNUM_LOG=warning \